cakephp/docs/en/views/helpers/form.rst

 Common Options
 --------------

-Many of the various input element methods support a common set of options.
-All of these options are also supported by ``input()``.
-To reduce repetition the common options shared by all input methods are as follows:
+Many of the various control element methods support a common set of options.
+All of these options are also supported by ``control()``.
+To reduce repetition the common options shared by all control methods are as follows:

-* ``$options['id']`` Set this key to force the value of the DOM id for the input.
+* ``$options['id']`` Set this key to force the value of the DOM id for the control.
   This will override the idPrefix that may be set.

-* ``$options['default']`` Used to set a default value for the input field.
+* ``$options['default']`` Used to set a default value for the control field.
 The value is used if the data passed to the form does not contain a value for the field (or if no data is passed at all).
 An explicit default value will override any default values defined in the schema.